Zoom Unveils AI Companion 3.0 At Zoomtopia 2025, Enhancing Agentic AI Across The Zoom Platform

-Sept.
-18, 2025 — Today Zoom Communications, Inc. (NASDAQ: ZM) introduced a new era of productivity, intelligent collaboration, and connection, unveiling AI Companion 3.0, with powerful new agentic AI innovations across Zoom Workplace and Zoom Business Services.
+SAN JOSE, Calif., Sept.
+17, 2025 (GLOBE NEWSWIRE) -- Today Zoom Communications, Inc. (NASDAQ: ZM) introduced a new era of productivity, intelligent collaboration, and connection, unveiling AI Companion 3.0, with powerful new agentic AI innovations across Zoom Workplace and Zoom Business Services.
 Announced at Zoomtopia 2025, the company's annual flagship conference, the innovations showcase Zoom's vision for agentic AI-first capabilities.
 Designed to transform how users work, Zoom's agentic AI turns conversations into action with personalized AI assistance, giving users the power to perform at their best, every day, across multiple surfaces.

 “Our customers' most important conversations happen on Zoom, and now those conversations can result in critical insights to fuel real progress,” said Eric S. Yuan, founder and CEO of Zoom.“With AI Companion 3.0, our agentic AI can understand users' specific context, priorities, and goals to help them cut through the noise, focus on what matters most, and drive meaningful business outcomes.”